Intel HD 520 (Review) – Graphics of 6th Gen Core U-Series CPUs

 For a list of laptops with the Intel HD 520 click here.

 Note: The benchmark scores of the listed graphics processors are averages measured across various devices with these processors.
-The scores and real-world performance of the Intel HD 520 and compared GPUs may vary depending on the notebooks' other components, settings, cooling, and other factors (especially single-channel vs faster dual-channel RAM and speed of the main processor).
+The scores and real-world performance of the Intel HD 520 and compared GPUs may vary depending on the notebooks' other components, settings, cooling, and other factors (especially power configuration, speed of the main processor, and single-channel vs faster dual-channel RAM).
 However, the benchmark results, as well as gameplay videos, are good indicators of the graphics processors' performance.

 Here are the most important specs of the Intel HD 520: